KevinEverywhere/bob-angular-app/README.md

 This is the sample application that can be viewed here: [bob-angular](http://bob-angular.herokuapp.com/).
 The full repository, including the node application, can be found at the [bob-angular](https://github.com/KevinEverywhere/bob-angular-app) repository.

 The application is meant to demonstrate the mapping of 2D Web content, including video, Leaflet map tiles, SVG and HTML layout, on to 3D surfaces.
-It uses [three.js](http://threejs.org/), particularly, the [CSS3DRenderer](http://threejs.org/examples/js/renderers/CSS3DRenderer.js).
-More information can be found in web page itself, which describes the application and content itself.
+It uses [angular.js](http://angularjs.org/) as the principal framework, and [three.js](http://threejs.org/), particularly, the [CSS3DRenderer](http://threejs.org/examples/js/renderers/CSS3DRenderer.js), for mapping to 3D.
+More information can be found in the web page, which describes the application and content itself; and the bob-angular repo.

-### Clone bob-angular-app
+### Instructions

 Enter the following in the terminal window:
 ```
 git clone https://github.com/KevinEverywhere/bob-angular-app.git
 ```
 You now have the client-side app installed, and you can go to the bob-angular-app directory to see the files.

-## Directory Layout
+They are structured:

 ```
 app/                                   --> application source files